-Additional informati on This commitment strengthens the ir Sabha Act No: 15 of 1987.
-It will als Information law of the country.
+Additional informati on This commitment strengthens the implementation of the Pradeshiya Sabha Act No: 15 of 1987.
+It will also be supported by the Right to Information law of the country.
 Milestone Activity with a verifiable deliverable Start Date: End Date: Pilot local councils representing 3 districts in the Western Province will be selected and council members and citizens will be provided basic awareness on the Council Committee system.
 The awareness programmes will reflect the capacity of citizen participation in Council Committees.
-November 2018 February 2019 Committees with citizen representation will be established in pilot councils.
+May 2019 August 2019 Committees with citizen representation will be established in pilot councils.
 Technical support and skills for the effective functioning of the Committees will be provided with the assistance of external facilitators.
-February 2019 February 2020 3.
+August 2019 August 2020 3.
 A maximum of 5 by-laws will be prepared in consultation with the Council Committees.
 The by-laws will be identified on the basis of required needs through a consultation process facilitated by an external consultant.
 They will be drafted with the assistance of legal officers and with support from the Western Provincial Council.
-April 2019 December 2019 A statute to strengthen the "Prajamandala" at Provincial Council level - Western Province will be developed.
-January 2019 June 2019 A mechanism will be provided to provide scaling up support to replicate the experience in other Pradeshiya Sabha, Urban Councils and Municipal Councils.
-January 2020 March 2020 Contact information Name of responsible person from implementing agency Ms K A Subadra Walpola Title, Department Senior Assistant Secretary (Local Government), Ministry of Provincial Councils, Local Government & Sports Email and Phone Email: saslg@pclg.gov.lk Tel: 0112345971 Mobile: 0714114735 Other Actors Involved State actors involved Western Provincial Council; Commissioner of Local Government; Selected Pradeshiya Sabhas in Western Province ernment; CSOs, private sector, multilaterals, working groups Federation of Sri Lanka Local Gove organizations, CBO's and other sta Authority areas •
+October 2019 June 2020 A statute to strengthen the "Prajamandala" at Provincial Council level - Western Province will be developed.
+July 2019 December 2019 A mechanism will be provided to provide scaling up support to replicate the experience in other Pradeshiya Sabha, Urban Councils and Municipal Councils.
+July 2020 September 2020 Contact information Name of responsible person from implementing agency Ms K A Subadra Walpola Title, Department Senior Assistant Secretary (Local Councils, Local Government & Spo Email and Phone Email: saslg@pclg.gov.lk Tel: 0112345971 Mobile: 0714114 4735 Other Actors Involved State actors involved Western Provincial Council; Commissioner of Local Government; Selected Pradeshiya Sabhas in Western Province CSOs, private sector, multilaterals, working groups Federation of Sri Lanka Local Government Authorities, Civil society organizations, CBO's and other stakeholders in the selected Local Authority areas